 You will receive an Assessment Brief from your teacher/tutor/instructor for all assessments (with the exception of examinations).
 This brief will provide guidelines and instructions on what you need to do for your assessment, how to present it, and how it will be marked.
 It will also provide a deadline for submitting your work.
 It is very important that you read each Assessment Brief carefully to make sure you fully understand the assessment and what is required.

 Depending on your award, you will be deemed successful or receive a Pass/Merit/Distinction upon reaching the standard of the award.

-Grading criteria for awards at level 4, level 5, and level 6
+Grading criteria for awards at Level 4, 5, and 6